 Introduction

 Digital learning technologies can be described as the use of various technologies such as e-learning, multimedia, and other forms of computer-based learning tools to promote the teaching process.
 In agricultural education, these tools help in sharing content more engagingly, enhance access to up-to-date information, and simulate practical skills.
 Digital tools integration in education has changed traditional teaching methods to more interactive and flexible ways of learning.
-Such tools can be useful in the context of animal husbandry education as avenues to expand students’ knowledge of complex concepts and practical skills important for good livestock management (Tayo et. al., 2016; Sennuga et. al., 2023; Egunsola et. al., 2021).
+Such tools can be useful in the context of animal husbandry education as avenues to expand students’ knowledge of complex concepts and practical skills important for good livestock management (Tayo et al., 2016; Sennuga et al., 2023; Egunsola et al., 2021).
 In Nigeria, the Institute of Animal Biotechnology, Animal Disease Research Institute, Unified Veterinary Office, Delta State College of Agriculture, and Isolation Centre for Dangerous Animal Incidents have been moved towards the use of digital learning tools in animal husbandry education in particular as a result of the effects of the COVID-19 pandemic (Sugiyama, 2023).
-Tibi, et al. (2021) argued that during the COVID-19 pandemic, e-extension services played a vital role in Delta State through electronic and telecommunication methods, such as radio, TV, and social media text message distribution for farmers to receive agricultural information communications.
-This reinforces the possibility of the utilization of digital tools in agricultural education, especially animal husbandry, (Obue et. al., 2023).
+Tibi et al. (2021) argued that during the COVID-19 pandemic, e-extension services played a vital role in Delta State through electronic and telecommunication methods, such as radio, TV, and social media text message distribution for farmers to receive agricultural information communications.
+This reinforces the possibility of the utilization of digital tools in agricultural education, especially animal husbandry (Obue et al., 2023).

 This study seeks to investigate the level of awareness of digital learning tools in the teaching and learning process in Nigeria.
-However, there are variations in different regions in terms of using digital learning tools in various levels of education to teach students, (Onwunali, and Muhammad, 2024).
-It has also been established that there are various challenges that limit the adoption of digital learning tools in animal husbandry education, Ogunjobi, and Owoseni, (2025).
+However, there are variations in different regions in terms of using digital learning tools in various levels of education to teach students (Onwunali and Muhammad, 2024).
+It has also been established that there are various challenges that limit the adoption of digital learning tools in animal husbandry education (Ogunjobi and Owoseni, 2025).
 These include challenges of poor access to ICT, lack of adequate trainers for the educators, lack of resistance to change, and lack of finance.
-Confirming this statement, a study conducted in Delta State on teaching aids in animal husbandry revealed lack of audio-visual aids due to inadequate teaching resources and facilities (Ogochukwu, et al., 2024, Chiang et. al., 2022).
+Confirming this statement, a study conducted in Delta State on teaching aids in animal husbandry revealed a lack of audio-visual aids due to inadequate teaching resources and facilities (Ogochukwu et al., 2024; Chiang et. al., 2022).

-Olanrewaju and Owoseni (2025), Ngbongha et. al., (2020), examined the impact of technology-integrated instruction on the senior secondary agricultural science students learning achievement in Ekiti State, Nigeria.
+Olanrewaju and Owoseni (2025), Ngbongha et. al. (2020), examined the impact of technology-integrated instruction on the senior secondary agricultural science students’ learning achievement in Ekiti State, Nigeria.
 Their findings showed that the students under computer-aided teaching and training performed better as compared to those taught traditionally, evidencing the effectiveness of the use of ICT in training students in agriculture.
 However, there were still some difficulties in the adaptation of digital learning aids to further education in the field of animal husbandry.
 Owigho and Aforkeoghene conducted a study in 2021 and found the challenges associated with e-learning of agricultural science during the COVID-19 pandemic in secondary schools in Delta State to include personnel, technical, and financial challenges.
-Some of the challenges faced include the inadequacy of teachers to adequately manage the use of digital devices, irregular training, poor attitude by some educators, frequent interferences on the internet connection, and high costs of putting in place enhanced teaching tools.
-(Chiang et. al., 2022, Ibraheem, 2024).
+Some of the challenges faced include the inadequacy of teachers to adequately manage the use of digital devices, irregular training, poor attitude by some educators, frequent interruptions on the internet connection, and high costs of putting in place enhanced teaching tools.
+(Chiang et. al., 2022; Ibraheem, 2024).